-Initiated in 2009, Cultural Pluralism in the Arts Movement Ontario (CPAMO) is a movement of Indigenous and ethno-racial artists engaged in empowering the arts communities of Ontario.
-CPAMO seeks to open opportunities for Indigenous and ethno-racial professionals and organizations to build capacity through access and working relationships with cultural institutions across Ontario that will result in constructive relationships with Indigenous and ethno-racial professionals and organizations.
+Initiated in 2009, Cultural Pluralism in the Arts Movement Ontario (CPAMO) is a movement of Indigenous and racialized artists engaged in empowering the arts communities of Ontario.
+CPAMO seeks to open opportunities for Indigenous and racialized professionals and organizations to build capacity through access and working relationships with cultural institutions across Ontario that will result in constructive relationships with Indigenous and racialized professionals and organizations.

 Through its initiatives, CPAMO has identified several challenges that are impacting the broader goal of equity and pluralism in the arts.
 CPAMO has convened numerous workshops, Town Halls, conducted research and issued reports on these matters.
 Several of these can be viewed on CPAMO’s website (https://cpamo.wordpress.com) which has documented these sessions, many of which have been conducted with CPAMO members as workshop resources and performers.
 CPAMO has also included art services organizations and major funders in the planning and implementation of these activities.